 Who is Qurbani Compulsory/Wajib on?

-Qurbani is compulsory on all adult Muslims with a personal wealth above the nisab threshold.
+The Eid al-Adha Qurbani rules are compulsory for all adult Muslims with a personal wealth above the Nisab threshold.
 Generally, if you meet the criteria to pay Zakat, then you will be expected to make a Qurbani donation.

 Can I Give Qurbani for my Father?